Cervical Screening

 The importance of cervical screening

-Regular cervical screening (also know as a smear test) is a life-saving procedure that has the potential to prevent over 80% of cervical cancer cases.
+Regular cervical screening (also known as a smear test) is a life-saving procedure that has the potential to prevent over 80% of cervical cancer cases.
 Yet, despite this, a significant number of women in the UK are still neglecting to attend their smear tests.

 By catching any abnormalities early through regular screening, these can be treated before they progress into cancer, making cervical screening a crucial step in maintaining your reproductive health.